troisjs/trois/README.md

 I started from scratch, I will rewrite some of my [WebGL demos](https://codepen.io/collection/AGZywR) to see if this little toy can do the job.

+Next version (*v0.3*, rewrited with Typescript) will be soon released !

 *Trois* is a french word, it means *Three*.

 ## Usage (CDN)